Chapter 8. Other Features and Capabilities

 . . .

 We add a struct definition, with some initialisation.
 Note the use of the EEMEM directive.
-This is the crucial element, and for more information on using Arduino EEPROMs, this appears to be the best term to search for.
+This is the crucial element, and for more information on using Arduino EEPROMs, this appears to be the best term to search for on the internet.

 Our code now looks like this: